Radlett

-Radlett is a village in Hertfordshire, England, between Elstree and St Albans on Watling Street, with a population of 8,042.
-It is in the council district of Hertsmere in the south of the county, and is covered by two wards; Aldenham East and Aldenham West.
-It is located inside the M25 motorway.
+Radlett is a large village in Hertfordshire, England, between Elstree and St Albans on Watling Street, with a population of 10,060.
+It is in the council district of Hertsmere in the south of the county, and forms part of the civil parish of Aldenham.
+Radlett is located just inside the M25 motorway between Watford and Borehamwood.

 Locality

 Radlett lies in the valley of Tykes Water, a stream that runs north from Aldenham Reservoir to the River Colne.
 Now entirely surrounded by the Metropolitan Green Belt, it is subject to significant 'infill' development and there is pressure to relax the Green Belt restrictions.

 Radlett is located 14 miles (22.5 km) north west of the centre of London.
 It is one of the wealthiest places in Britain and the second most expensive town to buy a house outside London.
 The town contains many substantial detached houses with large gardens.
 In the older centre there are also a few streets with Victorian semi detached and terraced houses.

 Watling Street, which is the main road through Radlett, has a wide variety of local shops and restaurants, as well as some national chain stores, a Post Office inside the local Budgens supermarket, and the Radlett Centre with a 300-seat auditorium for various performances.
 Attached to the Radlett Centre is the local Public Library.

 There are two public houses in Radlett: "The Red Lion" and “No.58”.